Guide to Council services

 A two-tier form of local government operates in Oxfordshire.
 Oxfordshire County Council provides services including education, highways and social care across the county.
 West Oxfordshire and four other district councils provide services at a more local level to different areas.

-West Oxfordshire District Council shares a number of posts and back office functions with neighbouring Cotswold District Council and other councils in a bid to boost efficiency and make savings.
+West Oxfordshire District Council shares a number of posts and back office functions with Cotswold District Council, Forest of Dean District Council and Cheltenham Borough Council in a bid to boost efficiency and make savings.
+For more information see our Shared Working webpage.

 The following are some of the services we provide:

 - Bins and recycling - household, commercial, bulky waste, green waste, hazardous and clinical collections.
-There are weekly kerbside collections for food waste and for recycling.
-Refuse and garden waste collections are on alternate weeks.
+There are weekly kerbside collections for food waste.
+Refuse and recycling collections are on alternate weeks.
 More than 60% of waste is currently recycled.

-- Development and planning - this includes dealing with around 3,000 building control and planning applications each year, as well as long-term planning of the development of the District.
+- Development and planning - this includes dealing with around 4,500 building control and planning related applications each year, as well as long-term planning of the development of the District.

 - Housing - we work with Registered Social Landlords (Housing Associations) to provide more affordable housing, as well as advising and assisting people who are homeless or at risk of homelessness.